Knoxville’s first Cadillac still shines 120 years later - NewsBreak

 The museum takes great care of this star attraction, a highlight of its East Tennessee tourism exhibit.
 Cars like this have sold at auction for well more than six figures; a far cry from the cost of a brand new Cadillac back in the day.

 “It was about $750 for the 2-seater, $850 for the 4-seater which is this one,” P’Simer said,”Today that would be a little more than $21,000.
-So a chunk of change back then!”‘People will be murdered’: TN boy who wrote governor about gun law killed in shooting
+So a chunk of change back then!”Miss Knoxville juggles school, work to keep roof over grandmother’s head

 Kesterson’s dentist office was in the East Tennessee National Bank Building on Gay Street.
 He was believed to be the first college-educated dentist in the city.